 If the proposed treatment is not a surgical operation, the common law will allow treatment to be given in an emergency to a person who cannot consent, unless it has been refused by the person or their substitute decision-maker.

-To learn more about the law on emergency treatment visit the Capacity and consent to treatment page.
+Find out more about the law on emergency treatment at Capacity and consent to treatment.

 Complaints and dispute resolution

-For further information visit the Office of the Public Guardian.
+For more information visit the Office of the Public Guardian.